Wednesday, September 15, 2021. Mainly sunny day yesterday in New York with temps in the high 70s to the low 70s in the evening.

 One of the stories in the new collection, “Handcarved Coffins,” was a grisly murder case, purported to have actually occurred in some unnamed western state.
 Lester Persky the film producer had brought the rights for $500,000.

 By this time, it was said that Truman Capote was something of a broken man, even in the eyes of the feasting celebrity media.
 There were incidents of drunkenness during his television appearances including one where he was so incoherent he had to be removed from the show.
 There was continued self-promotion about this novel-in-progress “Answered Prayers” although no hard evidence of it.

-Lester was a short, mustachioed, dynamic, often off-putting, sometimes charming (within my earshot but never to me), somewhat loud (when he wanted to be) man who cultivated friendships with authors and artists and socialites.
+Lester was a short, mustachioed, dynamic, often oft-putting, sometimes charming (within my earshot but never to me), somewhat loud (when he wanted to be), a man who cultivated friendships with authors and artists and socialites.
 CZ Guest, her daughter Cornelia Guest, “Bubbles,” the Vicountess Rothermere, and Truman Capote (as well as the whole Studio 54 gang) were among his frequent acquaintances.
 Off-stage, away from the socializing, Lester exercised no charm and as an employer, no social friendship.
-He was not quite a screamer, in a world full of them, although he was barely courteous, usually gruff and abrupt, at times condescending and supercilious and because there was very little to do, working for him was a drag.
+He was not quite a screamer, in a world full of them, although he was barely courteous with me, usually gruff and abrupt, at times condescending and supercilious and because there was very little to do, working for him was a drag.
 A much needed salary and a drag.

 However, in the course of what turned out to be my brief encounter as Lester’s employee, one morning in September, he informed me that “Mr. Truman Capote” would be coming to LA for a few days and that I was to pick up the author Friday afternoon at LAX and take him to the Beverly Wilshire Hotel where he would be staying.